How To Organise Your Shopping List, Save Time and Money and Create a Menu Plan.

 Why add them to the shop at home list when I have crossed them off the inventory anyway?
 Well - if you don't want to - don't do it!
 This step is useful to me because it gives me an overview of everything I'm using to create the meals in a week.
 It is also a visual representation of how much money and food I'm saving!!!

-The final step is to add the items we need to buy to the categorised shopping list.
+The final step is to add the items we need to buy to the shopping list.
 Simple!!
+You can use the categorised Shopping List or the simpler version - or just write them on your usual list!